Floorp-Projects/Floorp/testing/perfdocs/generated/browsertime.rst

 ::

-  ./mach raptor --browsertime -t amazon --gecko-profile
+  ./mach raptor -t amazon --gecko-profile

 Note that vanilla Browsertime does support Gecko Profiling but **it does not symbolicate the profiles** so it is **not recommended** to use for debugging performance regressions/improvements.